 How to Get Diagnosed | Life Expectancy of Mesothelioma Patients

 For Mesothelioma, cancer specialists will approach a mesothelioma diagnosis by first testing symptoms.
-This initial testing is usually to see if symptoms are being caused by a more common disease.
+This initial testing is usually to determine if symptoms are being caused by a more common disease.
 As part of this process, the doctor will obtain a full medical history from the patient.
-This usually will include asking the patient about any exposure to asbestos.
+This usually will include asking the patient about any exposure to asbestos in the past.

 After these steps have been taken, the doctor will usually perform a series of tests, some of these tests could include imaging scans and blood tests.
 Most of the time if these tests indicate a potential for mesothelioma, a biopsy will be taken.
-Biopsy Tests are normally the only way to give a definitive Mesothelioma Diagnosis.
+Biopsy Tests are normally the only way for a doctor to provide a definitive Mesothelioma Diagnosis.